-These candy topped toffee squares make for a terrific holiday cookie.
-Decked out in red and green M & M’s, they are festive and irresistible.
+Candy Topped Toffee Squares make for a terrific holiday cookie.
+This easy toffee recipe decks them out in red and green M & M’s, so they are festive and irresistible.

 It’s Not Too Early to Start Collecting Holiday Recipes